 Just like good punctuation in writing helps us to read difficult material more easily, good punctuation throughout our days in the form of intentional rest and relaxation can make tough stretches of life far less stressful.

-Here are three stress-producing ‘punctuation mistakes’ we all tend to make in our lives, along with a few thoughts—from a grammar nerd and psychologist—on how to fix them.
+Here are three stress-producing ‘punctuation mistakes’ we all tend to make in our lives, along with a few thoughts on how to fix them.

 “I’m clear enough in the head, he thought.
 Too clear.
 I am as clear as the stars that are my brothers.”